Avatar

 I have research and teaching experience across several areas including psychology, neuroscience, and statistics (check out the “CV” tab to see more detail).

-I have broad interests, but my main focus at the moment is understanding how social inference underpins our ability to perform efficient cognition.
+I have broad interests, but most of my current research is focused on understanding how we learn and reason from social information, particularly in online contexts like on social media.
 Some questions I am currently focusing on include:

 • What kinds of assumptions do we make about the people that we learn from and why?